 If your relative has dementia, you need to be extra careful to mind your own health.
 And you need to develop strategies for coping with stress.

 Determining when and how to phase out responsibility for decision making can be difficult.
-An Aging Life Care Manager can give you a sense of the stage of dementia.
-He or she can help walk you through the formal diagnosis process.
-An Aging Life Care Manager can also help you find resources now and to plan for the future.
+An Aging Life Care™ Manager can give you a sense of the stage of dementia.
+They can help walk you through the formal diagnosis process.
+An Aging Life Care Manager can also help you find resources now and plan for the future.

 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.

-It’s very important that you reach out and get help.
-People with dementia need support and access to others who know what it’s like.
-Joining a support group of people with early stage dementia is invaluable!
+People with dementia also need support and access to others who know what it’s like.
+Joining a support group of people with dementia during the early-stage is invaluable for them!

 You don’t have to do this alone At Geriatric Resource Services, we understand dementia.
 Give us a call at 864-271-0011.
 We’d be happy to help with resources for everyone in the family.